CartoDB/carto-selfhosted/customizations/README.md

 ##### Proxy HTTPS

+> :warning: Currently, using a Snowflake connection with a Proxy HTTPS is not supported.

 - `HTTP_PROXY` (mandatory): Proxy connection string, consisting of `https://<hostname>:<port>`.
 - `HTTPS_PROXY` (mandatory): Same as `HTTP_PROXY`.
 - `NO_PROXY` (optional): Comma-separated list of domains to exclude from proxying.